Stratego: Legends: Forces of Good

-The Ancients, green frontside pieces, are an original member of the forces of good, and are The Shattered Lands first inhabitants.
-They are largely represented by Elves and Dwarves, and supplemented by Rangers and other natural forces.
-Strongly linked to the earth, the Ancient's magic is connected to the forces of nature, "and their attacks often come from nowhere-and everywhere."
-Landor the Ranger is their leader, from what is shown in the rule book's backs story.
+The Ancients, green front side pieces, are original members of the forces of good and are The Shattered Lands' first inhabitants.
+They are largely represented by Elves and Dwarves and supplemented by Rangers and other natural forces.
+Strongly linked to the earth, the Ancient's magic is connected to the forces of nature, "and their attacks often come from nowhere and everywhere."
+Landor the Ranger is their leader, from what is shown in the rule book's back story.